petersirka/node-backup/readme.md

 node.js Backup & Restore
 ========================

 Easy Backup & Restore web site project.
-All files and directories are written to one file (and files are compressed via GZIPPED).
+All files and directories are written to one file (and files are compressed via GZIP).

 ## node.js